Resource Generation Timeline

 The first “Class and Activism” workshops, a cross-class workshop that examines issues of classism and privilege, are held at college conferences and campuses.

 Foundations for Change and Resource Generation merge.
-Alison becomes RG’s first donor education coordinator.
+Alison Goldberg becomes RG’s first Donor Education Coordinator.

 John Harrison joins the staff as Networking and MMMC coordinator.